shmh40/detectreeRGB/colab/README.md

 ### Implementation of detectReeGB that works neatly on Google Colab

-This should allow anyone to use these scripts.
+This should allow anyone to use this method regardless of what resources are available to them.

 This has been tested using Colab Pro - it is likely that using free Colab will result in timeouts, as usage is limited with the free version.